-One of the primary psychological determinants of success and failure concerns how people explain success and failure to themselves.
-In over 30 years of research, Carol Dweck, Professor of Psychology at Stanford University, consistently has found that individuals with a “fixed mindset” – who believe that success and failure reflects a certain level of ability that is unlikely to change no matter what is done – often show lower levels of performance over time.
-Dweck finds that this may be due, in part at least, to the fact that people with fixed mindsets are less likely to seek challenge (perhaps as a way to avoid threatening information about their perception of fixed ability) and are less likely to persevere when challenged (perhaps because they believe that difficulties arise from too little ability, which cannot be changed).
+One of the primary psychological determinants of a student’s performance concerns how they explain success and failure to themselves.
+In over 30 years of research, Carol Dweck, Professor of Psychology at Stanford University, consistently has found that individuals with a “fixed mindset” – who believe that success and failure reflects a certain level of ability unlikely to change no matter what is done – often show lower levels of performance over time.
+Dweck finds this may be due, in part, to the fact that people with fixed mindsets are less likely to seek challenge at the outset and less likely to persevere when challenges arise.
 In contrast, individuals with a “growth mindset” – who believe that ability can be developed through hard work or effort or trying out different strategies until one works – often show higher levels of performance over time.
-People with a growth mindset are more likely to seek challenge and believe that they can overcome challenge with perseverance.
+People with a growth mindset are more likely to seek challenge and believe they can overcome challenges with perseverance when they arise.

-For some, Dweck’s research may raise questions about the extent to which ability actually can change.
-After all, intelligence is a fairly stable trait across the lifetime.
-However, there is some research that suggests that biological changes may result from exposure to particular environments.
-For example, decades of studies conducted by Marian Diamond at the University of California – Berkeley have shown that rats randomly assigned to an enriching environment (consisting of toys and a playmate) show more developed brains at death than rats randomly assigned to an unenriching environment (devoid of toys and a playmate).
-Similarly, individuals randomly assigned to psychotherapy show neurological changes similar to the changes people show while taking medications.
-If the brain responds to exposure to environments such as these, or to hard work, it seems plausible that ability can change.
-For instance, I remember being told when I was in my first year of college that I wasn’t a very good writer.
-I remember often working much harder than my roommates on college papers.
-However, I really worked at writing during the college years; I wrote a lot and modeled my writing after people I was told were excellent writers.
-By the time I was a Senior, I was told that I was an excellent writer.
-Now, people tell me that they can’t believe how quickly I can write about complex ideas.
+For instance, I remember being told when I was in my first year of college that I wasn’t a very good writer, and I also remember often working much harder than my roommates on college papers.
+However, I made the improvement of my writing a personal project during college, and by the time I was a Senior, I often was told I was an excellent writer.
+Now, people tell me they can’t believe how quickly I can write about complex ideas.
 Often times, they attribute this to my writing ability; however, I know that any writing ability I now have was developed through considerable work and effort.

-A final factor that may help to explain success and failure concerns people’s interests.
+A final factor that may help to explain a student’s experience in learning during school concerns their interests.
 Ask people their reasons for acting as they do, and you’re likely to hear a variety of responses.
 For example, most honest students probably would admit that the primary reason why they complete homework assignments is a sense that they “have to” in order to earn points for a course.
-Ask a student such as this why they care about points, and the student may say that they seek to pass the course, “get their generals out of the way,” graduate from college, get a good job, make good money, support their family, or have a nice house someday.
 Others may say that they complete a homework assignment because they “want to” learn.
 Ask why and the student may say that they believe that understanding certain ideas is important to their development as a thinker and as a person or that they just enjoy learning for its own sake because they are interested in the material.
 Maybe they even would say learning is “fun!”